Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 ## Design non-goals

 - **Fastest non-generic integer sort**: The staked design goals in combination are incompatible with this goal.
-The author is aware of simple ways to improve integer performance by 10-20% if some of the design goals are ignored.
+The authors are aware of simple ways to improve integer performance by 10-20% if some of the design goals are ignored.
 For best in-class performance [vqsort](https://github.com/google/highway/tree/master/hwy/contrib/sort) by Mark Blacher, Joachim Giesen, Peter Sanders and Jan Wassenberg, can be used, assuming AVX2+ and Clang.
 For very small types `mem::size_of::<T>() <= mem::size_of::<16>()` a good counting or radix sort is almost certainly faster.
 More info here [10~17x faster than what?
 A performance analysis of Intel's x86-simd-sort (AVX-512)](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/intel_avx512/text.md).
 In addition, once the sort implementation has a run-time of multiple milliseconds or more, using multithreading becomes beneficial, which is out of the scope of `slice::sort_unstable`.
 - **Tiny binary-size**: Implementation complexity and binary-size are related, for projects that care about binary-size and or compile-time above everything else [tiny_sort](https://github.com/Voultapher/tiny-sort-rs) is a better fit.
 - **Varied compilers**: Only rustc using LLVM was tested and designed for.

 ## High level overview

-The starting point for this journey was the source code of `slice::sort_unstable`.
+The starting point for ipnsort was the source code of `slice::sort_unstable`.
 Which itself is mostly a port of [pdqsort](https://github.com/orlp/pdqsort) by Orson Peters.

 Modern high-performance sort implementations combine various strategies to exploit input patterns and hardware capabilities.
 In effect this makes all of them hybrid algorithms.
 For this reason it is more appropriate to talk about sort implementations and their components instead of a "sort algorithm".